Advertising: Maybelline case study and wider reading

 5) Moving on to the Maybelline advert, why is the background of Manny Gutierrez and Shayla Mitchell significant?

 Manny Gutierrez is a Mexican-Spanish-American beauty vlogger while Shayla Mitchell has an ethnic heritage that consists of an international mix of Panamanian, Jamaican and African American culture.
 Their backgrounds are significant to the Maybelline advert as they are very culturally diverse.
-Maybelline is spreading a positive message that anyone from any background can use their mascara and feel beautiful.
+Maybelline is spreading a positive message that anyone from any background can use their mascara and feel beautiful.6) What is the narrative of the Maybelline advert?

 The Maybelline advert has a narrative that consists of two friends (Manny & Shayla) who check into a New York hotel room with excitement.
 They then open up one of their glittery gold suitcases to reveal the 'Big Shot' mascara.
 Just by using the mascara they are transformed in to a more sophisticated lifestyle.
 They can now go out and enter the most sophisticated club in the city.